Tren de Aragua: Alien and Sedition Acts of 1798

-In March 2025, the government of United States President Donald Trump ordered the detention and deportation of more than 200 Venezuelan citizens, accusing them of being members of the Venezuelan criminal group Tren de Aragua, despite not providing evidence of such affiliation.
+In March 2025, president Donald Trump ordered the detention and deportation of more than 200 Venezuelan citizens, accusing them of being members of the Venezuelan criminal group Tren de Aragua, despite not providing evidence of such affiliation.
 To carry out these deportations, the Trump administration invoked the Alien and Sedition Act of 1798, a statute that grants the president the authority to detain and expel citizens from countries with which the United States is at war.
-The legislation, enacted during John Adams’ presidency in the context of tensions with France, had been applied on three previous occasions, during the War of 1812 against the United Kingdom; in World War I, when more than 6,000 German citizens were interned in concentration camps; and in World War II, when more than 30,000 persons of Japanese, German, and Italian descent were detained on U.S. soil.

-Trump justified the law’s application by alleging that Tren de Aragua was planning a “predatory invasion or raid” in the United States, although a federal judge, James Boasberg, ruled that the statute could not be used in this context, as it requires the threat to originate from a foreign government or nation.
+The legislation, enacted during John Adams' presidency in the context of tensions with France, had been applied on three previous occasions, during the War of 1812 against the United Kingdom; in World War I, when more than 6,000 German citizens were interned in concentration camps; and in World War II, when more than 30,000 persons of Japanese, German, and Italian descent were detained on U.S. soil.
+Trump justified the law's application by alleging that Tren de Aragua was planning a "predatory invasion or raid" in the United States, although a federal judge, James Boasberg, ruled that the statute could not be used in this context, as it requires the threat to originate from a foreign government or state.
 Despite this judicial ruling, the White House continued with the deportations.
+The administration also fired two intelligence officials for their assessment that the gang and the Venezuelan government were not associated with each other, therefore undermining their attempt to use the act as justification for the deportations.

 Legal experts and civil rights organizations criticized the measure, noting that the application of the Foreign Enemies Act allows the government to carry out expulsions without providing procedural guarantees, such as the right to a defense or to appeal in immigration courts.
 Moreover, the regulation does not require concrete evidence to qualify a person as a threat, which has led to allegations of abuse of power.
 The Venezuelan government, through Interior Minister Diosdado Cabello, asserted that none of the deported individuals had any links to Tren de Aragua and that only 17 of the first 190 deportees had criminal records.
-Trump’s executive order is part of his promise to carry out the largest wave of deportations in the country’s history, which has resulted in an increase in raids and the detention of immigrants.
-According to data from U.S. Immigration and Customs Enforcement (ICE), at least 32,000 people have been arrested since January 2025, of whom approximately 9,000 were migrants with legal status, without criminal records, or awaiting immigration rulings—figures that ICE described as “collateral damage.”
-The decision has been strongly criticized by human rights organizations, such as the Center for American Progress, which denounced the use of a law last invoked during World War II to justify the detention of thousands of people without trial, describing it as a “dangerous abuse of power.”
+Trump's executive order is part of his promise to carry out the largest wave of deportations in the country's history, which has resulted in an increase in raids and the detention of immigrants.
+According to data from U.S. Immigration and Customs Enforcement (ICE), at least 32,000 people have been arrested since January 2025, of whom approximately 9,000 were migrants with legal status, without criminal records, or awaiting immigration rulings—figures that ICE described as "collateral damage."
+The decision has been strongly criticized by human rights organizations, such as the Center for American Progress, which denounced the use of a law last invoked during World War II to justify the detention of thousands of people without trial, describing it as a "dangerous abuse of power."